cklicata/cklicata/README.md

 ### BBA Business Analytics and Information Systems
-### Certificate in Creative Writing, Publishing Tract
+### Certificate in Creative Writing, Publishing Track

 Pronouns: she/they